 A Direct Primary Care provider lowers your costs of maintaining staff and work hours.
 You will not need a team to process claims and reimbursements.

 Your employees have different illnesses or medical conditions.
 A DPC facility or provider offers a wide array of healthcare services.
 It answers your employees’ needs.

-DPC providers manage the health of your employees and their families throughout the life stages – from birth to old age.
+Direct Primary Care providers manage the health of your employees and their families throughout the life stages – from birth to old age.
 It includes nurse providers and specialists in family medicine.
 Also included are internal medicine, gynecology/obstetrics, pediatrics, and geriatrics.

 - Nurse providers have the right academic background and training.
 They have the essential practical experience in delivering DPC services.